orbanjan/CarND-Vehicle-Detection/writeup_project.md

 Ultimately I searched on two scales using YUV 3-channel HOG features which provided a nice result.
 Also it was quit quick during the video pipeline.
 Here are some example images:

 ![alt text][image4]
+More image could be found in my #11 and #12 code cells.
 ---

 ### Video Implementation